m/v Ortelius

 Perfect for Any Expedition

-The vessel has the highest ice-class notation (UL1, equivalent to 1A) and is therefor suitable to navigate in solid one-year sea ice as well as loose multi-year pack ice.
-Ortelius can accommodate up to 108 passengers and has an abundance of open-deck spaces.
+The vessel has the highest ice-class notation (UL1, equivalent to 1A) and is therefore suitable to navigate in solid one-year sea ice as well as loose multi-year pack ice.
+Ortelius can accommodate up to 108 passengers (max 116) and has an abundance of open-deck spaces.
 It is manned by 24 highly experienced nautical crew members, 20 hotel staff, eight expedition specialists (one expedition leader, one assistant, and six lecturer-guides), and one doctor.

 Ortelius: a Vessel with Comfort and Character